-BLIND GAME: A game which utilizes a blind.
+BLIND: A required bet made before any cards are dealt BLIND GAME: A game which utilizes a blind.

 BOARD: (1) The board on which a waiting list is kept for players wanting seats in specific games.
 (2) Cards faceup on the table common to each of the hands.